nebhale/WhiskyNotebook/Carthage/Checkouts/Quick/Externals/Nimble/README.md

   Quick and Nimble, follow [the installation instructions in the Quick README](https://github.com/Quick/Quick#how-to-install-quick).

-Nimble can currently be installed in one of two ways: using a pre-release version of CocoaPods, or with git submodules.
+Nimble can currently be installed in one of two ways: using CocoaPods, or with git submodules.
 The master branch of Nimble supports Swift 1.2.
 For Swift 1.1 support, use the `swift-1.1` branch.